 ACF may elect not to fund applicants with management or financial problems that would indicate an inability to successfully complete the proposed project.
+In addition, ACF may elect to not allow a prime recipient to subaward if there is any indication that they are unable to properly monitor and manage subrecipients.

 Applications may be funded in whole or in part.
 Successful applicants may be funded at an amount lower than that requested.